Adapalene Side Effects: Common and Serious Reactions

-Adapalene can cause skin irritation, dryness, burning sensation, scaling, and redness, especially at the start.
+Adapalene can cause skin irritation, dryness, burning, scaling, and redness, especially at the start of treatment.

-Using moisturizers and gentle skincare helps reduce side effects.
+Using fragrance-free moisturizers and gentle skincare products helps reduce adapalene side effects.

 Common Adapalene side effects include dryness, redness, peeling, and increased skin sensitivity.
 These symptoms are often more noticeable in people with sensitive skin or those new to retinoids.
 To minimize irritation, dermatologists often recommend starting with a lower concentration and gradually increasing usage as your skin adjusts.